 Our primary goal will be to develop solutions to reduce carbon emissions wherever they can be directly mitigated (avoided or reduced).
 But this will not always be possible or viable and we will need to offset some of our emissions.
-To help us prioritise our offsetting actions and control the secondary impacts of these actions, we propose to prioritise offsetting at or as near to the source for the emissions as possible, before widening out the locations for offsetting projects to the district, county, region, UK, EU then rest of the world.
+To help us prioritise our offsetting actions and control the secondary impacts of these actions, we propose to prioritise offsetting at or as near to the source for the emissions as possible, before widening out the locations for offsetting projects to the district, county, region, UK, EU then rest of the world (with this being an absolute last resort).